mauriora/Announcements-Bar-Spfx/README.md

 For the likes to work, the list needs to be on a site with option to enable ratings on lists.

-1. In a solution terminal execute `yarn build-app`
+1. In a solution terminal execute `yarn build-release`
 2. [browse to the sharepoint app store on *YOUR-TENANT*](https://YOUR-TENANT.sharepoint.com/sites/apps/AppCatalog/Forms/AllItems.aspx)
 3. Click **Upload**
 4. Click **Choose files**